 - Andrè Courrèges unveiled the first-ever mini skirt.

-- Most recent singer to get a bag after her is Lana Del Rey.
-The bag was named ‘Del Rey’ by Mulberry.
+- Lana Del Rey is the most recent singer to get a bag after her.
+The bag is called ‘Del Rey’ by Mulberry.

 - Chanel designed the signature Chanel coat fighting the patriarchy for the sake of comfort and mobility of women.

 - Georgia Armani created the first-ever bomber jacket.

 - Canali, an Italian brand introduced mechanised cutting machines in the fashion industry.

 - The coveted Juicy tracksuit was first custom-made for Madonna who made it famous overnight.